kezabelle/django-haystackbrowser/docs/about.rst

 by specific models or faceted fields.
 That's functionality `Haystack`_ provides out of the box, so should be familiar.

+If your `Haystack`_ configuration includes multiple connections, you can pick and choose which one to use on a per-query basis.

 Stored data view
 ^^^^^^^^^^^^^^^^